Types of Differential and How They Work

 The locked or locking differential is a variant found on some vehicles, primarily those that go off road.
 It is essentially an open differential with the ability to be locked in place to create a fixed axle instead of an independent one.
 This can happen manually or electronically depending on technology in the vehicle.

-Because you are unlikely to travelling at speed and are usually travelling over uneven ground, the issue of tyre wear around corners on fixed axles is less of a problem.
+Because you are unlikely to be travelling at speed and are usually travelling over uneven ground, the issue of tyre drag and wear around corners on a fixed axle is less of a problem.

 One disadvantage of locked diffs is called binding, which occurs when excess rotational energy (torque) is built up within the drive train and needs releasing – typically achieved by the wheels leaving the ground to reset the position.
 Or by simply releasing the locks once they are no longer needed.

-Imagine a long cardboard tube held at each end, and then twisted the tube in opposite directions to the point the tube couldn’t withstand the force anymore and folds and tears – that’s binding.
-It happens because the wheels are moving at different speeds twisting the axles - but the load on the wheels and their increased traction is enough to prevent the tyres slipping to release the pressure.
+Imagine a long cardboard tube held at each end, and then twisting the tube in opposite directions to the point the tube couldn’t withstand the force anymore and folds and tears – that’s binding.
+It happens because the wheels are moving at different speeds which twists the axles and puts increased pressure on the gears - but the load on the wheels and their increased traction is enough to prevent the tyres slipping to release the pressure.

 Limited Slip Differential: